Our History

 They operated as the White Bear Arts Council for 30 years, primarily hosting events like the Northern Lights Exhibition, the WriteNow!
 Contest, and the Sandcastles and Creatures Contest.
 After hopping from building to building, they needed a permanent home, and in 1997 they moved into the Armory in downtown White Bear Lake.
 There, they changed the name to White Bear Center for the Arts.

 With deep roots already in the community, WBCA began to grow.
-Zeller developed the Arts in Elementary program, which brings art classes into local schools.
-The clay program was developed, and events started being hosted that allowed fellow White Bear artists to get to know each other.
-As a result of tremendous growth, WBCA moved into our current state-of-the-art facility in 2013, which has allowed the art center to expand and diversify its program offerings.
-In 2021, we had our grand reopening after a 12,000 sq. foot expansion featuring a new gallery, new walking labyrinth, a retail space, a clay wing, and several other improvements across the art center.
+Zeller developed the Arts in Elementary program, bringing art classes into local schools.
+WBCA developed its clay program, and hosted more community events that allowed fellow White Bear artists to get to know each other.
+As a result of tremendous growth, WBCA moved into their current state-of-the-art facility in 2013, which has allowed the art center to expand and diversify its program offerings.
+In 2021, WBCA had its grand reopening after a 12,000 sq. foot expansion featuring a new gallery, new walking labyrinth, a retail space, a clay wing, and several other improvements across the art center.
 WBCA is now entirely ADA-accessible and provides a warm, welcoming home for the arts.

-Our art center features include three studio classrooms, a well-equipped clay studio, an art resources library, an outdoor walking labyrinth, rain gardens, patio space, a prairie, and beautifully-landscaped grounds.
+WBCA features three studio classrooms, a well-equipped clay studio, an art resources library, an outdoor walking labyrinth, rain gardens, patio space, a prairie, and beautifully-landscaped grounds.

 Watch WBCA Expand: